cos-theta/FHTTPClient/README.md

 3. Default value is `"application/json"` for both the Content-Type and Accept header.
 To change, set the key and value as appropriate on the `header` property.
 5. Adjust your timeout by calling [client setTimeout:{DOUBLE}].
 (Default value is `30`)

+##Limitations
+This codebase is wired to to support only JSON in POST and PUT requests.
+Feel free to contribute if you'd like to extend the code to handle other formats.

 ##Contributions
 Contributions to this repository are welcomed with open arms.
 Pull requests are reviewed constantly.
 Please feel free to fork and customize or improve as you see fit!